-I was diagnosed with ALS at only 26 years old — back when I was a caregiver for my own mom who also has ALS.
+I was diagnosed with ALS at only 26 years old — back when I was a caregiver for my mother, who also has ALS.
 Until then, it never crossed my mind that I would get this disease.
-I felt our family had gone through so much already, and it would be impossible for me to also get this disease.
+I felt like our family had gone through so much already, that it would be so unfair, and impossible, for me to also get this disease.
 You see, we live with familial ALS.
 Which means, for us, my diagnosis marks three generations in a row with ALS.